Synchronize users from Azure AD to WordPress

 - WordPress Cron which allows you to define a schedule e.g. once per day at a specific time.

 - Decide whether you want to send a log i.e. a summary each time the job completes.
 If you check this option, you'll be able to configure a specific email address where the log will be sent to.
+Also, since version 24.0, an option to only send the log in case of errors or failure has been added.

 Monitoring progress